 - Stir in 3 (5 ounce) cans tuna packed in water, drained well.

 - Once macaroni is cooked, drain well and rinse with cold water until pasta has cooled.
 Pour drained macaroni into a large bowl.

 - Pour mayonnaise mixture onto pasta.

-- Then add chopped eggs and shallot, followed by thawed peas.
+- Then add 3 hard-boiled eggs, chopped and 1 shallot, diced, followed by 1 cup frozen peas, thawed.
 Stir well.

 - Cover bowl with plastic wrap.

 - Put bowl into the fridge for a couple of hours, then serve.

 - Please refer to my FAQ’s and ingredient list above for other substitutions or for the answers to the most common questions.